TheEvilShadoo/DigiTerminal/README.md

 - Replying to specific topics in the current channel

 #### What I'd like to be able to add in the future
-- Adding Access to the chatbox
+- Access to the chatbox
 - Listing topics and replies separately to lessen the clutter

 #### What I can't add because of some restrictions while interacting with the site's Material Design Lite layout